rsokl/MyGrad/README.md

 intuitively (and quite efficiently) perform the neural network-style convolutions and pooling.

 ## Advanced Example
-The following is an example of using `mygrad` to compute the [hinge loss](https://en.wikipedia.org/wiki/Hinge_loss) of classification scores and to "backpropagate" through (compute the gradient of) this loss:
+The following is an example of using `mygrad` to compute the [hinge loss](https://en.wikipedia.org/wiki/Hinge_loss) of classification scores and to "backpropagate" through (compute the gradient of) this loss.
+This example demonstrates some of mygrad's ability to perform backpropagation through broadcasted operations, basic indexing, advanced indexing, and in-place assignments.

 ```python
 >>> from mygrad import Tensor